ts-safeql/safeql/docs/api/index.md

 }
 ```

-Definitely, I can provide a more concise version:

----

 ### `connections.targets.skipTypeAnnotations` (Optional)

 Skip adding type annotations to the query.
 This is useful if you're using a library that doesn't